 In order to make fair housing a reality, real estate professionals must first uncover and understand the biases that exist within themselves.
 Bias is a benign term in theory, because every human being possesses some form of it.
 A number of factors—our upbringing, race, religion, and socioeconomic status—inform the way we see the world.

-This interactive course during the REALTORS® Legislative Meetings in Washington, D.C., was designed to help attendees uncover their biases to see how those biases might affect their business or lead to unintended fair housing violations.
+This interactive course was designed to help attendees uncover their biases to see how those biases might affect their business or lead to unintended fair housing violations.

 It’s Time to Get Uncomfortable

 Phipps and co-presenter Natalie Davis, founder of The Evolution Group in Greenwich Village, Colo., made it clear at the beginning of the session: Things were about to get a little uncomfortable.
 To get to the bottom of bias, they said, attendees would need to look inward and ask themselves some difficult questions.